wastore/azure-storage-samples-for-java/src/main/java/clientEncryptionToCPKNMigrationSamples/keyVaultClientSideToCustomerProvidedServerside/README.md

 using customer-provided keys.

 #### General Setup
-Requires installation of Java (at least JDK 8), Azure CLI, and Maven.
+Requires installation of Java (at least JDK 8) and Maven.
 Must have an Azure subscription and create a storage account.

 #### Code Sample Specific Setup